sut-py/Fall2023/README.md

 ## Overview

-This repository contains all the materials for the CE153: CE153 course at Sharif University of Technology, Fall 2023, taught by Prof. Motahari.
+This repository contains all the materials for the CE153: CE153 course at Sharif University of Technology, Fall 2023, taught by Dr. Malekzadeh.

 ## Table of Contents